jpritt/boiler/docs/tutorial.rst

 Tutorial
 ========

 To begin, download the latest version of Boiler from https://github.com/jpritt/boiler.
 Add the main directory to your path and make sure you have Python version 3 or higher.
+You will also need SAMtools, which you can download from samtools.sourceforge.net.

-Download the SAM dataset from <url> and move it to your working directory.
+Download the SAM dataset `here <https://drive.google.com/open?id=0B-3BXIpgKqSXNkdnVjl4TnhzdkE>`_ and move it to your working directory.

 Run ::